Gravitational waves in metric-affine bumblebee gravity: Gravitational radiation from a binary black hole

 \subsection{Timelike configuration}

-Using the circular--binary quadrupole components given in Eq.~\eqref{compI} together with the radiation--zone result in Eq.~\eqref{timleee}, the waveform in the timelike background is obtained by replacing the standard retarded time with $t_r^{(t)}\equiv t-\frac{r}{v_t}$, where $v_t^2=\dfrac{1+\frac{\xi b_0^2}{2}}{1-\frac{\xi b_0^2}{2}}$.
-Accordingly, the metric perturbation becomes
+Using the circular--binary quadrupole components given in Eq.~\eqref{compI}, together with the radiation--zone result in Eq.~\eqref{straintime}, the waveform in the timelike background {can be obtained}.
+The nonvanishing components are therefore